murat-taskaynatan/Blockdag-Node-Manager/README.md

 - Safe Docker controls for starting, stopping, and restarting containers directly from the UI.
 - REST API suitable for automation via `/api/node-manager/*`.
-- Automation: Streamlined workflows auto-trigger builds/deploys on key events, with configurable schedules, guardrails, templated task runners, and automatic retries (with backoff) plus Logs: Expanded structured logging (timestamps, request IDs, severity), improved retention and searchability with centralized filtering by service/level/timeframe, and real-time alerts on critical patterns for faster incident response.
+- Automation: Streamlined workflows auto-trigger builds/deploys on key events, with configurable schedules, guardrails, templated task runners, and automatic retries (with backoff) plus expanded structured logging (timestamps, request IDs, severity), improved retention and searchability with centralized filtering by service/level/timeframe, and real-time alerts on critical patterns for faster incident response.

 Log View